Home Repair and Do It Yourself Tips from the Natural Handyman

 Want to buy a molly setter for yourself?

-Molly setter to install molly bolts quickly without a screwdriverI've only found one source of supply for this product and it is Eprotool.com.
-When you do a search, use the word "polly setter" instead of molly setter.
+When you do a search, use the words "polly setter" as well as "molly setter".
 One manufacturer calls their mollies "pollys".
-Must be a copyright or trademark issue.
+Must be a copyright or trademark issue!

 Back to Fastener Articles